Where to Watch the Game in Westchester

-Local restaurateur Sal Sal Barone opened this neighborhood joint in 2016 when he noticed the dearth of a good neighborhood wings-and-a-beer place.
-Now more than a year in, Rooster’s has cemented its place as a haven for Mohegan Lake Game Day festivities.
-On top of daily 2-for-1 and drink bucket deals, Rooster’s also serves $2 Bud Light drafts and $1 tacos/hot dogs during every live NFL game.
-For home gatherings, they’ve also got you covered with ten free traditional wings for every thirty ordered to-go, paired with BOGO sides.
+Local restaurateur Sal Barone opened this neighborhood joint in 2016 when he noticed the dearth of a good neighborhood wings-and-a-beer place.
+Now a local mainstay, Rooster’s has cemented its place as a haven for Mohegan Lake game day festivities.
+What better companion to 2-for-1 and drink bucket deals is there than $2 tacos?
+If gathering around the television at home sounds better, they’ve also got you covered with a buy 30, get 10 free wing special during live NFL games.

 Add to Calendar: Weekly and seasonal specials include $5 Happy Hour Mondays, “Brisket Wednesdays,” and “Every Rangers Gamenight.”

 606 North Ave, New Rochelle